icare-nsw-psychology-claim

 To submit a psychological injury claim, you’ll need:

-The medical certificate should clearly describe the condition using standard diagnostic terms.
+As for your medical certificate, it should clearly describe your condition using standard diagnostic terms.
 Phrases like “workplace stress” are not enough on their own.
 Your practitioner should explain how your work contributed to the diagnosis.

 The process generally involves the following steps: